peterloes/SmartAnimalTraps/README.md

 Lightbarrier 1 and lightbarrier 2 can connected with logic AND.
 Both lightbarriers needs then a falling edge to 0V to close the shutter.

-## 1 RadiomoduleV?.? & electronicsLightbarriers & electronicsServo
+## 1 RadiomoduleV3.0 & electronicsLightbarriers & electronicsServo
-- Radio module
+- Radio module add-on board
 - Electronic lightbarriers for different distances.
 - Servomotor and shutter is adjusted to the end positions.